The primary reason online shopping gained momentum so rapidly is the convenience it offers. Shoppable content is an essential asset in this journey.

 10. Habitat

-Habitat is a furniture and homeware store from the UK that used its “Habitat Blog” to leverage the shoppable posts blog content.
+Habitat is a furniture and homeware store from the UK that used its “Habitat Blog” to leverage the shoppable posts and blog content.
 They create multiple blogs with the “Shop The Look” option.

 It is an excellent marketing strategy where they delivered interesting information through blogs like “How To Make A Recipe.”
 In this, they nicely integrated their products and gave a shopping option at the bottom of the blog.